Samtaylek17/expressy/README.md

 This project was built with NodeJs and Express

+## API Documentation

+The API documentation is hosted on Postman visit [https://documenter.getpostman.com/view/9144454/TzRRDTz4] to access the documentation

 ## Available Scripts

 To get this project running, you need to have Nodejs and npm installed.
 In the project directory, you can run: